casedrene/Capstone-Project/CapstoneProjectReport.md

 token <- 'XXXXX'
 ```

 The data set consists of a data frame containing a list of all posts posted on Australis Cosmetics Facebook page.
 This was achieved using the `getPage()` function.
 Important information in the data set are the text of the post (message), time when the post was created (created\_time), type of the post (type), counts of likes, comments and shares (likes\_count, comments\_count and shares\_count).
-For posts created in 2016 and later, the `reactions` argument of the `getPage()` function will also provide count of all reactions of the posts (Love, Haha, Wow, Sad and Angry).
+For posts created in 2016 and later, the `reactions` argument of the `getPage()` function also provided count of all reactions of the posts (Love, Haha, Wow, Sad and Angry).

 ``` r
 #getting posts from Facebook using Page ID